Approximate full conformal prediction in an RKHS: Concerning the case of very smooth loss-functions

 Recalling that the vector $\mathbf{w} = \paren{1, \ldots, 0, 1, 0} \in \mathbb{R}^{n+2}$, it follows that

-where the first equality follows from the definition of the expectation, and the second equality follows from the definition of the weighted regularized empirical risk function, and the last equality follows the uniqueness of the minimizer of the aforementioned function which holds under \eqref{asm.loss.convex} by Lemma~\ref{lm.predictor.func.well.defined.1}.
+where the first equality follows from the definition of the expectation, and the second equality follows from the definition of the weighted regularized empirical-risk function, and the last equality follows the uniqueness of the minimizer of the aforementioned function which holds under \eqref{asm.loss.convex} and \eqref{asm.loss.lsc} (implied by \eqref{asm.loss.c2}) by Lemma~\ref{lm.predictor.func.well.defined.1}.
 It follows that